Generic Name: indacaterol and glycopyrrolate

 Based on the pharmacokinetic characteristics of its monotherapy components, Utibron Neohaler can be used at the recommended dose in patients with mild to moderate renal impairment.
 In patients with severe renal impairment (estimated GFR less than 30 mL/min/1.73 m2) or end-stage renal disease requiring dialysis, Utibron Neohaler should be used if the expected benefit outweighs the potential risk since the systemic exposure to glycopyrrolate may be increased in this population [see Clinical Pharmacology (12.3)].

-Based on the pharmacokinetic characteristics of its monotherapy components, Utibron Neohaler can be used at the recommended dose in patients with mild to moderate hepatic impairment.
+Based on the pharmacokinetic characteristics of its monotherapy components, Utibron Neohaler can be used at the recommended dose in patients with mild and moderate hepatic impairment.
 Studies in subjects with severe hepatic impairment have not been performed [see Clinical Pharmacology (12.3)].

 In COPD patients, doses of up to 600/124.8 mcg Utibron Neohaler were inhaled over 2 weeks and there were no relevant effects on heart rate, QTc interval, blood glucose or serum potassium.
 There was an increase in ventricular ectopies after 14 days of dosing with 300/124.8 mcg and 600/124.8 mcg Utibron Neohaler, but low prevalence and small patient numbers (N=49 and N=51 for 600/124.8 mcg and 300/124.8 mcg Utibron Neohaler, respectively) precluded accurate analysis.
 In a total of four patients, non-sustained ventricular tachycardia was recorded, with the longest episode recorded being 9 beats (4 seconds).